CMASCenter/pcluster-cmaq/docs/user_guide/input-data-install.md

 see https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html

-'curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"
+`curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"
 unzip awscliv2.zip
-sudo ./aws/install'
+sudo ./aws/install`

 Set up your credentials for using s3 copy (you can skip this if you don't have credentials)